Fresh greenery adds color and life to any space. A preserved Boxwood Wreath is a beautiful, natural alternative to a faux wreath.

 Alternatively, you can let the leaves dry out, then embellish the wreath with seasonal flowers and faux fruits.
 This would make a perfect autumn wreath, don’t you think?

-Don’t forget to check out these other beautiful wreaths, too!
+Don’t forget to check out these other beautiful door decorations, too!